redtexts/texts/laguerresociale_1978_question_state.md

 ## 19

 In spite of its critique of anarchism on the economic level, where it tries to define communism as going beyond the law of value, councillism retains divisions in its administrative and territorial vision: "the anarcho-syndicalists recognise the necessity for planning economic life and think that this is unrealisable without a centralisation of accounting implying a statistical census of productive factors and social needs.
-However, they omit to give an effective base to this statistical necessity" [(9)][notes].
+However, they omit to give an effective base to this statistical necessity"^[Helmut Wagner "Anarchism and the Spanish Revolution", in _International Council Correspondence_, Vol III Nos 5&6, June 1937.].

 The conscious calculation of the average labour time socially necessary to the production of goods, and the democratic system of councils, both have as their objective the management of a particular zone, to organise factories, associated groups of producers and their mutual association.